35 Jin4 晉

 Once line 5 advances to position 6, the upper trigram becomes Dui (joy, the marsh).
 A celebration is an event where many people feel joyful; once everyone has the opportunity to advance upward, all feel happy and there will be a celebration.

 Enlightenment through six five: to retire and give room to better man.
 Regret will be gone.
 It is auspicious to proceed without worrying about loss and gain.
 No matter what is to be done, there is nothing unfavourable.
 Should this line change to active masculine, the hexagram would become Pi (12), blockage and stagnation, where the sun disappears and no interplay occurs between masculine and feminine.

 The 6th Line

-Text: Jin (to advance) is at the horn; one cannot help but attack one’s hometown, (which is of) sternness and cruelty (but) auspiciousness (and) no calamity (or fault); to persist will be resented.
+Jin (to advance) is at its horn.
+It cannot help but attack its own town (維用伐邑), which is of sternness and cruelty but auspiciousness and no calamity (or fault).
+To persist will be resented.

 To attack the town is stern and cruel, yet it signals winning without fault; however the town will be destroyed, like fire on the top of the town, if the war continues without end.

-Commentary on the image: (Line 6) cannot help but attack its hometown, (as) the norm doesn't radiate.
+Commentary on the image: Line 6 cannot help but attack its own town, as the norm doesn't radiate.

 Tender advance reaches the end and changes to rapacity.
 One loses the norm of Jin and must undertake self-reform by either changing to feminine and remaining still, or retreating to position 5 as suggested by line 5 and forming hexagram Cui (45), elites gathering.